Ship-Based Air Monitoring Network Aids Development of Offshore Energy Facility

 The Series 500 air monitors proved rugged and reliable, and were a good fit for the project demands.Richard Osa, Technical Director, ERM

-Not surprisingly, the measurements for most of the pollutants were very low, less than the detection limits for both the Series 500’s and passive samplers.
-Finding a reservoir of air pollution 100 kilometres offshore South America would have been both an amazing discovery and deeply disturbing.
-The readings were in line with predictions with no significant anomalies in the data.
+The measurements taken by ERM showed very low levels of pollution, less than the detection limits for both the Series 500’s and passive samplers.
+These readings were in line with what was predicted, with no significant anomalies in the data.

 The Series 500 air monitors proved rugged and reliable.
-While one unit stopped collecting data 35 days into the voyage, later inspection found a power cable disconnection to be the cause, an issue that could, and should have been identified by the daily inspections.
+While one unit stopped collecting data 35 days into the voyage, later inspection found a power cable disconnection to be the cause – an issue that could, and should, have been identified by the daily inspections.

-The measurements collected by the Aeroqual monitors have enabled ERM to deliver value for their client.
-The dataset provides both a solid foundation for the proposed project’s environmental impact assessment as well as a benchmark against which post-operation conditions may be compared.
+Measurements collected by these Aeroqual monitors enabled ERM to deliver value for their client.
+Finding a reservoir of air pollution 100 kilometers offshore of South America would have been both an amazing discovery and deeply disturbing.
+Instead, the dataset provides both a solid foundation for the proposed project’s environmental impact assessment as well as a benchmark against which post-operation conditions may be compared.

 Get in Touch

-If you’d like to know more about this case study, or to discuss your air monitoring requirements, please get in touch.
+To learn more about this case study, or to discuss your air monitoring requirements, please get in touch.